 Chauvin And 3 Former Officers Face New Charges Over George Floyd's Death

-Derek Chauvin now faces a charge of second-degree murder, and three other former Minneapolis police officers who were involved in George Floyd's death face charges of aiding and abetting, according to new court documents.
+Derek Chauvin now faces a charge of second-degree murder in addition to earlier charges, and three other former Minneapolis police officers who were involved in George Floyd's death face charges of aiding and abetting murder, according to new court documents.

 In addition to Chauvin, the three other officers named in criminal complaints are Tou Thao, J Alexander Kueng and Thomas K. Lane.
 All four police officers were fired one day after Floyd died on Memorial Day.

-Criminal complaints against the four were formally filed Wednesday, according to Brian Bakst of Minnesota Public Radio.
-Attorney General Keith Ellison is slated to appear at a news conference to discuss the new charges this afternoon.
+Criminal complaints against the four were formally filed Wednesday, as Brian Bakst of Minnesota Public Radio reports.

+"About nine days ago, the world watched Floyd utter his very last words: 'I can't breathe,' as he pled for his life," Minnesota Attorney General Keith Ellison said at a news conference Wednesday.
+"The world heard Floyd call out for his mama, and cried out, 'Don't kill me.' "

 UPGRADED charge against Derek Chauvin has been filed: "Murder - 2nd Degree - Without Intent - While Committing a Felony"— Brian Bakst (@Stowydad) June 3, 2020